 My Discovery of Taoism

-I knew I had found what I was looking for in Taoist philosophy.
-Taoism’s primary text is the Tao Te Ching – Loosely translated as “the book of the Way of Virtue.”
-The Tao Te Ching (pronounced Dow-De-Ching) is the second most published manuscript globally, second only to the Bible.
+Taoism’s primary text is the Tao Te Ching, loosely translated as “The Book of the Way of Virtue.”
+The Tao Te Ching (pronounced Dow-De-Ching) is the second-most widely published book in the world after the Bible.
+I had already been following this “Path of Virtue” without realizing it.

 Keep in mind this is not a translation of the Tao Te Ching – only my interpretation through the lens of my experience.